bitovi/academy/src/react-native/03-intro-to-jsx/intro-to-jsx.md

 npm run test
 ```

-Note that we won't be able to write an automated test that verifies the styles and images appear as desired, so you will have to test those manually.
+Note that we won’t be able to write an automated test that verifies the styles and images appear as desired, so you will have to test those manually.

 ### Exercise